-It's the dream of a lot of college graduates – get a good job and save to buy a home.
+It's the dream of a lot of college graduates - get a good job and save to buy a home.
 But a lot of college graduates also have student loan debt, and this debt could prevent them from buying a house.
+In fact, the average student loan debt right now is $32,731.

 That makes it tough to qualify for buying a house.
 While a student loan, by itself, won't hurt your ability to get a mortgage, in combination with other factors, it really could prevent you from getting your dream home.
+This is especially true given the average student loan payment is $393 per month!

 Here's what you need to know about your student loans and buying a house.